Sanjeev-007/screenMirror-Python/README.md

 # ScreenMirror-Python
-This will enable you to Mirror your screen(pc) in the local Network.
+This will enable you to Mirror your screen(pc) in the local Network.(NO AUDIO)